 The court may grant the lender a priority over existing security, but the order may not secure pre-existing debts.

 The provisions specify the factors for the court to consider on an application for interim financing.

 Disclaimer and Assignment of Agreements

 Agreements (commonly referred to as "executory contracts"), other than certain specified agreements, may be disclaimed in a Division I proposal or under a CCAA filing.
-If the trustee or monitor does not approve the proposed disclaimer, the reorganizing debtor must apply to the court in order to disclaim the agreement.
+If the LIT or monitor does not approve the proposed disclaimer, the reorganizing debtor must apply to the court in order to disclaim the agreement.

 The co-party to the agreement may seek a declaration that the agreement not be disclaimed.
 In deciding whether to make an order disclaiming the agreement, the court must consider a list of factors.
 If the disclaimer is not opposed or is approved by the court, the co-party may file a proof of claim in the reorganization as an unsecured creditor for any damages suffered.

 Where the agreement relates to intellectual property, the disclaimer does not affect the co-party's right to use the intellectual property, nor the right to enforce an exclusive right to use the intellectual property, as long as the co-party continues to perform its obligations under the agreement.